oguzhankrcb/GameWithSocket/README.md

 # GameWithSocket
-A game made with c#, online multiplayer knowledge competition
+A game made with c#, online multiplayer knowledge competition.